You'll Always Find Your Way Back Home

-"You'll Always Find Your Way Back Home" is a song performed by American singer Miley Cyrus as Hannah Montana.
-Written by American singer-songwriters Taylor Swift and Martin Johnson for the 2009 film Hannah Montana: The Movie, the country pop and pop rock song is about staying grounded and going back to one's roots.
+"You'll Always Find Your Way Back Home" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack to the film Hannah Montana: The Movie (2009).
+Written by American singer-songwriters Taylor Swift and Martin Johnson, the country pop and pop rock song is about staying grounded and going back to one's roots.

 The song received positive reviews from music critics for its use in the film.
 "You'll Always Find Your Way Back Home" underperformed commercially compared to Cyrus' other singles, peaking at 81 on the Billboard Hot 100 in the United States and 76 in Canada.
-The song was certified gold by the Recording Industry Association of America (RIAA) for sales exceeding 500,000 units.
+The song was certified platinum by the Recording Industry Association of America (RIAA) for sales exceeding 1,000,000 units.
 A music video was released in March 2009 to coincide with the home release of Hannah Montana: The Movie.

 Background and release

 American singer-songwriter Taylor Swift became involved with Hannah Montana: The Movie when filmmakers emailed her specifically to request the use of her music in the film.
 Swift agreed to make a cameo appearance in the film to sing "Crazier" as well as to co-write a song with Boys Like Girls lead singer Martin Johnson.
 In an interview with MTV, Johnson described working with Swift:

 "She's awesome.
 She's one of the most talented songwriters to work with, if not, the best.
 For such a young girl, she's so creative and spot-on.
 She knows the audience, she truly understands the kind of pop music that is from the heart and done in a tasteful way.
 She knows ways to make things pop and also make you feel it at the same time.
 We wrote a bunch of songs together and it was a lot of fun."

 "You'll Always Find Your Way Back Home" is used as the closing number of Hannah Montana: The Movie.
 In the film, Cyrus performs as popstar Hannah Montana onstage at an outdoor fundraiser to save her hometown's treasured park from developers.
 More than 2,000 extras were used to film the scene.
 A karaoke version of the song is available in the soundtrack's karaoke series.